cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/upgrading_dbt_version_guide.md

 - The PR is reviewed and approved by the reviewers.

 After the final approval, the PR should not be immediately merged and closed.
-- After the final approval, in dbt Cloud, update all of the remaining environments (unless otherwise stated).
+- After the final approval, in dbt Cloud, update all of the remaining environments' dbt version (unless otherwise stated).
 - Verify all of the PR CI/CD checks pass.
 - Merge and close the PR.